Citizen duty or Stasi society? Whistleblowing and disclosure regimes in organizations and communities

 Informing in Sweden

 In Sweden, informers can send information about abuse to several sites: the tax ministry, the state social insurance payment agency (Försäkringskassan/FK), or to other bureaus such as the Immigrant and Migration Agency.
 Typical welfare crimes, covering both false claims and abuse of payments, include falsifying disability, sick leave, student stipends, housing stipends and payment for caring for the disabled or sick children (VAB).
 The Swedish tax ministry receives about 20,000 tips per year via letter, phone, email and other channels.
-The tips to the tax ministry were predominantly on off-the-books work, especially in construction, hairdressing and café/restaurant.
+The tips to the tax ministry were primarily concerned with off-the-books work, especially in construction, hairdressing and café/restaurant.

-The Swedish social insurance payment agency (Försäkringskassan/FK), received 16,771 cases of suspected abuse referred from all sources (other authorities, public) in 2015, up from 4000 in 2005 and 9653 in 2009 (Försäkringskassan, 2016).
+The Swedish social insurance payment agency (Försäkringskassan/FK), received 16,771 cases of suspected abuse referred from all sources (other authorities, the public) in 2015, up from 4000 in 2005 and 9653 in 2009 (Försäkringskassan, 2016).
 Of these 16,771 cases, 7395 (43%) came from the public (ibid.).
-However, only 17% of these citizen tips resulted in any follow up measures, such as demand for payment or criminal charges (ibid.).
+However, only 17% of these citizen tips resulted in any follow-up measures, such as demand for payment or criminal charges (ibid.).
 The implication here is that the vast majority of the reports submitted by individuals, as in Denmark, are less useful to the authorities or less reliable.
 As a Swedish official explained, the anonymous reports ‘are often more about frustration than they are substantive, and in most of the cases, the person [being accused] has the right to receive payment’ (Haglund, 2013).
 The head of the tax authority adds a note of caution:

 It’s a bit sensitive.
 We don’t want to have an informer society where you create insecurity.
 It feels wrong, without me being able to say exactly why.
 Wouldn’t you yourself feel that it was sleazy?
 There are often conflicts and family tragedies behind the tips.
 We don’t want to dive in and punish and make life difficult for the person.
 (Faktum, 2010)